coolapso/PicSort/README.md

 All operations within the application are performed on the cached data, ensuring your original images are never modified.

 When exporting, `picsort` copies the selected images from their original location to your chosen destination.
 The images are organized into directories named with a corresponding number, and any excluded images are ignored.

+If you are preparing a dataset for training a computer vision model, the `Balance & Export` feature helps you create properly structured datasets.
+It splits your sorted images into three standard sets:

+*   **Training**: 60%
+*   **Validation**: 20%
+*   **Test**: 20%

+This 60/20/20 split is applied to each of your sorting categories.
+The images within each category are randomly assigned to one of the three sets, which helps reduce statistical bias when training your model.

 ### Keyboard Shortcuts